DaverSomethingSomethingOrg/ConanToolchain/docs/ConanK8sARCDemo.md

 the workflow pod configuration without having to redeploy or "upgrade" our RunnerScaleSets, or even restart the runners.

-### RunnerScaleSet Helm Chart values.yaml
+### RunnerScaleSet Helm Chart

-First, we configure our RunnerScaleSet to run in `kubernetes` containerMode and to look for our `github-arc-container-hooks` Hook Extension.
+First, we configure our RunnerScaleSet to run in `kubernetes` containerMode and to look for our `github-arc-container-hooks` hook extension.
 Click on the embedded annotations in the snippet below for more information.

-!!! note annotate "GitHub ARC kubernetes containerMode configured for Hook Extension Template"
+!!! note annotate "GitHub ARC kubernetes containerMode configured for hook extension Template"

     ```yaml
     containerMode: